 Cirneco dell’ Etna Temperament

-This breed is one of the most affectionate canines to hail from Italy.
+This breed is one of the most affectionate canines to come from Italy.
 They make top house pets and love spending time with their owners.
 They are also believed to be good with children but need to be properly socialized when still young.

 9. Maremma Sheepdog

-Highlights: Calm, Independent, Intelligent
+Highlights: Calm, Independent, Smart

 - Maremma Sheepdog is named after the Maremma marshland.